Bosc pear: Nutrition

+In a 100 g reference amount, a pear provides 57 calories and is a good source of carbohydrates, including dietary fiber, but otherwise is low in micronutrient content (see nutrition description and table).

 Uses

 Since Bosc pears have a firm and solid flesh, they can be used in a variety of ways such as baking, broiling and poaching.
-They can maintain their form throughout the process making them a resilient fruit to use.
+They can maintain their form throughout the process, making them a resilient fruit to use.